rowyio/docs/docs/extensions/doc-sync.md

 slug: /extensions/doc-sync
 ---

-An extension for syncing data between documents on firestore
+The **DocSync Extension** is an extension for syncing data-fields between two documents on firestore.

 ## Usage